 Building on Wolfgang Pauli's work on non-relativistic spin systems, he proposed the “Dirac equation” in 1928 as a relativistic equation of motion for the wave function of the electron.
 This work also led him to his prediction of the existence of the positron (the antiparticle of the electron, identical to it in every aspect but its charge, the existence of which was later observed and confirmed by Carl Anderson in 1932) and matter-antimatter annihilation, as well as contributing to the explanation of the origin of quantum spin as a relativistic phenomenon.
 He was also responsible for developing “bra-ket” notation (or Dirac notation), the standard notation for describing quantum states in the theory of quantum mechanics, composed of angle brackets (chevrons) and vertical bars.

-Dirac travelled extensively, especially in his younger years, and studied at various foreign universities, including Copenhagen, Göttingen, Leyden, Wisconsin, Michigan and Princeton, as well as visiting the Soviet Union several times.
+Dirac traveled extensively, especially in his younger years, and studied at various foreign universities, including Copenhagen, Göttingen, Leyden, Wisconsin, Michigan and Princeton, as well as visiting the Soviet Union several times.
 In 1929, after having spent five months in America, he continued around the world, visiting Japan (together with Heisenberg), and then returning across Siberia.

 His 1930 book “Principles of Quantum Mechanics” is considered a landmark in the history of science, and it quickly became one of the standard textbooks on the subject (and is still used today).
 In the book, Dirac incorporates Heisenberg’s previous work on matrix mechanics and Erwin Schrödinger’s work on wave mechanics into a single mathematical formalism.
 He earned his share in the 1933 Nobel Prize in Physics largely as a result of the book.